Introduction

 Household wastewater originates from various sources, including:

-- Toilets: Waste from flushing.
+- Toilets: Waste generated from flushing.

-- Sinks: Water from handwashing and dish-cleaning.
+- Sinks: Water from handwashing and dish cleaning.

 - Appliances: Discharge from washing machines and dishwashers.